 - If unable to use the daytime number, use the 24hr emergency service, but beware of challenges such as timeliness and travel confirmation. - If unable to get an outcome using the 24 hr assistance, book accommodations and contact the daytime service.
-Explain the situation and gain authorization. - Note, if State Travel books a room(s), a car, or a flight, there will be a credit card number attached for the reservation. - When a Federal employee or other cooperator reserves a room for you, you still need State approval. - Attach all State Travel approval/itineraries with all reimbursement actions.
+Explain the situation and gain authorization. - Note, if State Travel books a room(s), a car, or a flight, there will be a credit card number attached for the reservation. - When a Federal employee or other cooperator reserves a room for you, you still need State approval. - Attach all State Travel approval/itineraries with all authorization and reimbursement actions.

-Traveling out-of-state needs prior approval through one of these methods.
+Traveling out-of-state needs prior approval through these methods.

-- An authorized request. - Division's annual travel plan This applies to non-emergency pre-planned travel (e.g. training, conferences, contract compliance inspections, etc.). - Emergency Mobilization Our Executive Director approves our request for emergency travel to all hazard incidents on an annual basis.
+- An authorized request (FI-5 form) AND - Division's annual travel plan This applies to non-emergency pre-planned travel (e.g. training, conferences, contract compliance inspections, etc.).
+If travel is needed that is not on the approved annual travel plan, it must be swapped out for one that is on the plan or have a solid explanation of why it was not on the annual travel plan and where the funding is going to come from in order to cover the costs. - OR Emergency Mobilization Our Executive Director approves our request for emergency travel to all hazard incidents on an annual basis.
 The current emergency travel authorization is listed under Admin in the Reference section of this manual.

-DIVISION ANNUAL TRAVEL PLAN
+DIVISION'S ANNUAL TRAVEL PLAN (ATP)

 To meet DNR requirements for all "out-of-state travel" (OST), training, conferences, or other approved activities outside of Utah, the annual travel plan must be completed and approved by April each year.
 The ATP will be developed by FFSL management working with FFSL staff to include staff's entries.
 Managers will approve the plan and forward it to FFSL Finance to review and pass on to the next level of reviews and approval.
-Refer to the following quidance for planning:
+Refer to the following guidance for planning:

-- Include all conceivable events for the one-year timeframe that you intend to go to. - Be as clear as possible when adding a request to the ATP. (i.e., when, where, what, why, who, and how much) - Do your best to get close estimates of expenses for that travel. - Your direct supervisor must support the request. - Keep in mind that being on the ATP does not mean it will be approved when received by the Salt Lake office; any travel expense over \$750 will need DNR leadership approval 45 days in advance. - Once the ATP has been signed and approved by all parties it cannot be changed or added to. - Travel authorization requests must be submitted 45 days in advance of the travel date - The state travel office can get air travel and rental cost estimates if needed. - Confirmed air travel itinerary requires an authorization number from the Travel Coordinator and booked by the State travel office. - All out-of-state (OST) motel/hotel accommodations require a state travel office booked itinerary.
+- Include all conceivable events for the one-year timeframe that you intend to go to. - Be as clear as possible when adding a request to the ATP. (i.e., when, where, what, why, who, and how much) - Do your best to get close estimates of expenses for that travel. - Your direct supervisor must support the request. - Keep in mind that being on the ATP does not mean it will be approved when received by the Salt Lake office.
+You still have to submit a travel authorization 45 days prior to travel. - Any travel expense over \$750 will need DNR leadership approval 45 days in advance. - Once the ATP has been signed and approved by all parties it cannot be changed or added to. - The state travel office can get air travel and rental cost estimates if needed. - Confirmed air travel itinerary requires an authorization number from the Travel Coordinator and booked by the State travel office. - All out-of-state (OST) motel/hotel accommodations require a state travel office booked itinerary.